whitphx/whitphx.info/content/blog/20221104-streamlit-wasm-stlite/index.md

 ![](./images/stlite_archtecture/stlite_archtecture.001.png)

-## stlite: a client-side Streamlit powered by Pyodide
+## stlite: client-side Streamlit powered by Pyodide

 There had been an epoch-making invent in the Python world - [Pyodide](https://pyodide.org/).
 It is a CPython runtime compiled for WebAssembly (Wasm) that runs on web browsers (and NodeJS).